Check out these 20 Shih Tzu Facts to test your knowledge about the breed, its history, grooming needs, health care, and temperament.

 Read about Cold Weather Advice

 They are considered a Brachycephalic breed: This means they are prone to breathing problems.
 Some Shih Tzu dogs snore.
+Some dogs have other respiratory problems that are associated with the brachycephalic syndrome.

 Read more about Brachycephalic Breeds